Glissando/Digivolution-Graphs/README.md

 MMB(Middle Mouse Button) | Zoom in/out

 ## Introduction <img src="images/illustration/Luche.png" width="35">
 This is an application for analyzing digivolutions in digimon games.
-Currently Cyber Sleuth is the only supported game.
 This tool was made for personal use in gameplays.

 ## Information